Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 Go and announce to them that the Kingdom of Heaven is near.
 8 Heal the sick, raise the dead, cure those with leprosy, and cast out demons.
 Give as freely as you have received!
 Matthew 10:7-8 (NLT)

-After Jesus’ resurrection and ascension into heaven, the early church continued to demonstrate God’s love to people through preaching the gospel of reconciliation to God and performing compassionate healings.
+After Jesus’ resurrection and ascension into heaven, the early church continued to demonstrate God’s love to people through preaching the gospel of reconciliation and performing compassionate healings.
 A reading of the Book of Acts confirms this.
-The disciples understood that Jesus’ mission of demonstrating God’s love to people was ongoing, and, since Jesus never changes, he expects us to keep it going.
+The disciples understood that Jesus’ mission of demonstrating God’s love to people is ongoing.

 Just believe that I am in the Father and the Father is in me.
 Or at least believe because of the work you have seen me do.
 12 “I tell you the truth, anyone who believes in me will do the same works I have done, and even greater works, because I am going to be with the Father.
 13 You can ask for anything in my name, and I will do it, so that the Son can bring glory to the Father.
 14 Yes, ask me for anything in my name, and I will do it!
 John 14:11-14 (NLT)

-Knowing how strong our propensity to unbelief is, Jesus graciously performed signs and wonders to release people from their spiritual blindness.
+Knowing how strong our propensity toward unbelief is, Jesus graciously performed signs and wonders to release people from their spiritual blindness.
 It still works today for many.

 Jesus traveled through all the towns and villages of that area, teaching in the synagogues and announcing the Good News about the Kingdom.
 And he healed every kind of disease and illness.
 Matthew 9:35 (NLT)